 To ensure broad public participation beyond in-person events, an online survey was created and made available from October 2024 to March 2025.
-The survey provided an opportunity for the public to share insights on safety challenges, helping to identify highrisk corridors and key concerns for pedestrians and bicyclists.
+The survey provided an opportunity for the public to share insights into safety challenges, helping to identify high-risk corridors and key concerns for pedestrians and bicyclists.